History last updated 03.04.13

 Jack and Carol were surprised to find that people knew only a few basic ballroom steps, so they started teaching a different dance every night.
 Jack and Carol sought out other dance loving couples.
 Tom and Dorothy Newton responded to their ad seeking dancers and joined Jack and Carol in giving dance instructions.
 Christine and Ted Box joined.
 They quickly mastered the steps and began instructing along with Jack, Carol, Dorothy and Tom.
 Georgia Ireland also joined early on, and brought her love of music and dance every week.
 (She passed away in 2009.)

 At the end of each Sunday evening dance session, the group would gather in a circle and discuss the music and dances and lessons.
 Sunday evening dancing continued at St. Andrew's until people started complaining that there were few parking spaces in down-town Edgartown during the summer months.
 Carol then started contacting other places to dance during the summer, such as The Sailing Camp in Oak Bluffs, The Edgartown Boys and Girls Club, The Hebrew Center, The Vineyard Haven School, Grace Episcopal parish hall and the Chilmark Community Center.
 Some of these sites worked out for the summer, but none for any length of time.
 Finally, the group ended up at Fanny Blair Hall of the Nathan Mayhew Seminars in Vineyard Haven.
-(During the summer, when they have to give up the premises to a large paying group, they move to a different locale.
-The last few years, the summer dances have been held at the Portugese American Club.)
+During the summer, when they have to give up the premises to a large paying group, they move to a different locale.
+The last few years, until 2016, the summer dances have been held at the Portugese American Club.
+The location would move in the summer to the Portuguese American Club in Oak Bluffs, and sometimes the Senior Center at Oak Bluffs, and then back to Fanny Blair Hall in Vineyard Haven, until summer.

 Tom and Dorthy do most of the teaching while they are on the Island from about April till October.
-The rest of the year, Jack, Carol, Christine and her husband Tim McLean, Tom and Janet are all still dancing and taking turns teaching, along with some newcomers, like Roger Mitchell, Jay Airis, and Maria and Tad Lawcewicz, who joined about 10 yrs ago.
+The rest of the year, Jack, Carol, Christine and her husband Tim McLean, Tom and Janet would still be dancing and taking turns teaching, along with some newcomers, like Roger Mitchell, Jay Airis, and Maria and Tad Lawcewicz, who joined a few years later.
 Roger Mitchell, a summer resident, dances up a storm in his white spats, and teaches us his sultry merengue steps.
-Jay Airis, is our part time resident Jive expert from Germany.
-He is also certified to teach Ballroom dance, and shares his dance expertise with us.
+Jay Airis, is our part time resident Jive expert from Germany, who has since become certified to teach Ballroom dance, and shares his dance expertise with us.
 Susan Fairbanks drops in to brush up on her graceful dancsteps.
 During the last couple of years, Marcia Rock and Peter Williams, summer visitors from New York, have been demonstrating their Argentinian Tango expertise.
 Once or twice a year, their teacher, Dwight Carter, gives dance instructions.
+Jean Migdal, another Argentine tango expert from New York, has joined us.
 Sergio Racig, an accomplished Salsa dancer, together with his partner and wife, Esther Deming share their dance expertise.
-Kaitlin Dorr, who has also become a swing expert, puts on a good show together with Tom Carberry, with whom she has been teaching West Coast Swing.
-From time to time, Bob and Fran Tierney show up and provide some excellent dance instruction.
+Kaitlin Dorr, who has also become a swing expert, has put on a good show together with Tom Carberry, with whom she has been teaching West Coast Swing.
+From time to time, Bob and Fran Tierney showed up and provide some excellent dance instruction.

 Other islanders just show up and have fun.
 Victoria Dreyfuss brings her enthusiasm every week.
-Frank Elliott, a longtime participant, who is now wheelchair bound, still comes and moves to the dance beat.
+Frank Elliott, a longtime participant, who became wheelchair bound, would come and moves to the dance beat.
 Lloyd Henke, a retired math teacher comes every week to practice and learn new steps.
 Lorraine Huffman, and her friend Patty, also retirees come to join the fun.
-Ladislav Navratil, who has appeared in Salsa performances in Built on Stilts 2009, and 2010, also drops by.
+Ladislav Navratil (Laddy), who has appeared in Salsa performances in Built on Stilts, dropped by often.
 Teenager Jacob Adams, who plans to be a professional dancer, came to us from Maine last year (2009), and graced the dance floor in our 2010 performance in Built on Stilts.

-In 2009, fourteen members appeared in a Built on Stilts dance production under the name of “Ballroom Dance, MV”, and again in 2010.
+Our dance group settled on a name, when in 2009, fourteen members appeared in a Built on Stilts dance production under the name of “Ballroom Dance, MV”, and continue to do so every year.
 In earlier years, several dance members had also choreographed and danced in Built on Stilts, but they had appeared under the choreographers' individual names.